 - On-campus and drive-through testing is available to students, faculty and staff.
 Details and information about how to make an appointment are available at siu.edu/coronavirus/testing.

 - Individuals who are experiencing symptoms must self-quarantine until they receive further instruction or go to a testing site.
 Employees should not come to work, and students should not come to class.

-- Students with symptoms or who are concerned about possible exposure should contact the Student Health Center at 618-453-3311 or firstname.lastname@example.org.
+- Students with symptoms should contact the Student Health Center at 618-453-3311 or firstname.lastname@example.org.